giacomo-ascari/music-downloader/README.md

 # music-downloader

 ## Project
-Got bored, thinking about retiring in the mountains, where Internet connection might be nearly absent.
-With this, I can download my favorite music wherever I am, even with terrible bandiwth.
+Got bored, thinking about retiring in the mountains.
+With this I can save locally my favourite tracks.

 ## API
 * GET music-downloader/info